 A tornado is a violently rotating column of air extending between, and in contact with, a cloud and the surface of the earth.
 Tornadoes are often (but not always) visible as a funnel cloud.
 Tornadoes are rated by their intensity and damage to vegetation and property.
 There are two common rating scales, the Fujita scale (F-Scale) and the Enhanced Fujita Scale (EF-Scale).
 The Fujita scale is a tornado scale introduced in 1971 by Tetsuya Fujita and the scale evaluates total damage.
 In the United States the Fujita scale was replaced with the Enhanced Fujita scale, which is now the primary scale used the United Sites and Canada.
 The Enhanced Fujita scale not only considers damage, but also takes into account wind speed.
-Figure 9-11 illustrates the two tornado rating scales.
+Figure 9-12 illustrates the two tornado rating scales.

 On a local-scale, tornadoes are the most intense of all atmospheric circulations and wind can reach destructive speeds of more than 300 mph.
 A tornado's vortex is typically a few hundred meters in diameter, and damage paths can be up to 1 mile wide and 50 miles long.
-Figure 9-12, adapted from FEMA, illustrates the potential impacts and damage from tornadoes of different magnitudes.
 Tornadoes can occur throughout the year at any time of day but are most frequent in the spring during the late afternoon.
 As shown in Figure 9-13, Washington has a low risk compared to states in the Midwestern and Southern U.S.; however, the area does have recorded Tornadoes.